Kid Cudi: Musical career

-2003–08: Beginnings in New York City and A Kid Named Cudi
+2003–2008: Beginnings in New York City and A Kid Named Cudi

-Cudi first began rapping in 2003, towards the end of his time in high school, and was inspired by alternative hip hop groups such as the Pharcyde and A Tribe Called Quest.
+Cudi first began rapping in 2003, towards the end of his time in high school, and was inspired by alternative hip-hop groups such as the Pharcyde and A Tribe Called Quest.
 He later moved to New York City to pursue a music career.
 After leaving Cleveland in 2005 with $500 and a demo tape, he moved in with his uncle, accomplished jazz drummer Kalil Madi, in the South Bronx.
 He worked at a couple of Manhattan clothing stores, before eventually sharing an apartment with friend and collaborator Dot da Genius in Brooklyn.

-In 2006, Cudi would run into his future mentor, rapper and producer Kanye West, in a Virgin Megastore.
+In 2006, Cudi ran into his future mentor, rapper and producer Kanye West, in a Virgin Megastore.
 He recounted in a 2009 SPIN interview, "I was looking at CDs, saw the gleam of a Jesus piece in the right side of my eye, looked up, and it was Kanye West."
 He introduced himself and offered West some of his music.
-Cudi would later run into West again while working at the BAPE store in New York, and recalled: "I remember Kanye coming in one time and I was helping him get a couple things.
+Cudi later ran into West again while working at the BAPE store in New York, and recalled: "I remember Kanye coming in one time and I was helping him get a couple things.
 I forgot to take a sensor off of one of the jackets he bought and I had to run out the store to catch him before he left.
 Pretty funny me chasing after him in SoHo."

 In 2007, Kid Cudi's song "Day 'n' Nite", began being featured on several music blogs, after having initially uploaded the song to his MySpace page.
-This early work would go on to catch the attention of West via his then-manager Plain Pat, subsequently leading West to sign Cudi to his GOOD Music imprint later that year.
+This early work caught the attention of West via his then-manager Plain Pat, subsequently leading West to sign Cudi to his GOOD Music imprint later that year.
 In July 2008, Kid Cudi released his first mixtape, A Kid Named Cudi (executive produced by Plain Pat and Emile Haynie), in collaboration with New York street-wear brand 10.Deep as a free download.